Retro-Devils/WickedOS/README.md

 To adjust controls

--Open Retroarch set controls
+- Open Retroarch set controls

--Repeat for standalone emus.
+- Repeat for standalone emus.
 Each one is a little different.

  Examples N64, PSP, Dreamcast etc.